viercc/trie-simple/README.md

 Each of these benchmarks has two sets of point and errorbars, representing two datasets they are run against.

+**Notice**: the datasets are **not** included in the tarball distributed from Hackage.
+To run the benchmark, either get the entire repository from the source repository (GitHub) or modify the benchmark program and supply any dataset of your choice.

 ## About License

 [LICENSE](LICENSE) tells the licence of this project, EXCEPT